oliburt/Stuart-CourierAPI-test/README.md

 ### Option 2 - Local Development Server

 This option requires node to be installed on the system.
-Node version should be at v12 or above.
+Node version should be at least v12 or above.
 Run the start script:

 ```